TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction

-Moreover, for {\em parametrized PDEs}\textemdash that are pervasive in design, control, optimization, inference, and uncertainty quantification\textemdash training a PINN together with parameters (either by themselves or their neural networks weights and biases as another set of optimization variables) \cite{Chen20, RAISSI2019686, DeepXDE21,lu2021physicsinformed} may not be efficient as new observational data (corresponding to new unknown parameters) requires a retraining.
-It is also not clear how to extend the current PINN inversion strategy to statistical inverse problems.
-We note that attempts using pure data-driven deep learning to learn the parameter to observable map have been explored (see, e.g., \cite{Kojima17, WHITE20191118, Pestourie2020, Tahersima2019, Peurifoyeaar4206, Kojima17, DNNInverseNanoPhotonnics20, Jiang2020}).
-Approaches using autoencoder spirit that train a forward network first and then an inverse network in tandem \cite{LiuEtAl18,Luo21} or both of them simultaneously \cite{goh2021solving} have also proposed.
+We are interested in {\em parametrized PDEs}\textemdash that are pervasive in design, control, optimization, inference, and uncertainty quantification.
+Attempts using pure data-driven deep learning to learn the parameter to observable map have been explored (see, e.g., \cite{Kojima17, WHITE20191118, Pestourie2020, Tahersima2019, Peurifoyeaar4206, Kojima17, DNNInverseNanoPhotonnics20, Jiang2020, singh2017machine}).
+Approaches using autoencoder spirit that train a forward network first and then an inverse network in tandem \cite{LiuEtAl18,Luo21} or both of them simultaneously \cite{goh2021solving} have also been proposed.
+The work in \cite{zhao2022learning} proposes to use a graph neural network to approximate forward solver and and fully connected neural network to learn a regularization via the prior knowledge.
+Once trained, both networks are deployed in a Tikhonov-like regularization algorithm to obtain the inverse solution.
 While successes are reported, generalization capability, and hence success, could be limited to regimes seen in the training data as the governing equations\textemdash containing most, if not all, information about the underlying physics\textemdash are not involved in the training.

-For inverse problems, the object of interest is not the solution of parametrized PDE, per say, but some observable integrated Quantity of Interest (QoI) of the solution.
-Since the solution depends on the parameter, QoI is a function of parameter.
-The mapping from parameter to some observable QoI is known as the parameter-to-observable map.
-Unlike the solution, QoI does not depend on spatial or temporal variables but only on the parameter.
-Moreover, for most of engineering and sciences application the dimension of QoI or observational data is typically much less than that of the solution.
-Thus, massive information about spatial, temporal, and parameter is squashed into a small and/or finite observational data.
-Learning the parameter-to-observable map, we argue, is thus much less challenging \cite{kutyniok2020theoretical}.
+In order to take into account the underlying problem, a natural direction is to deploy deep learning methods as surrogates for expensive or difficult components in traditional methods.
+Such a hybrid approach can enjoy the benefits of both sides.
+For example, learning regularizers to penalize certain undesirable features has been proposed for both inverse \cite{li2020nett,lunz2018adversarial} and imaging \cite{aggarwal2018modl} problems.
+Once trained, these regularizers can be used in any traditional inverse or imaging methods.
+The main disadvantage of these approaches is that they may still experience the same computational expense as traditional methods when the forward map is the most expensive part.
+Learning the forward map \cite{FouierOP,zhao2022learning, allen2022physical, pfaff2020learning} is thus desirable, though it may not be considered as a model-aware approach.